 - Current and previous addresses

 - Details of your current assets – anything from a car, motorbike, or boat to other properties and the like

 - Proof of your income and current outgoing expenses

 - Latest tax return/notice of assessment

-- A letter from your employer stating the tenure of your employment
+- A letter from your employer stating the tenure of your employment (if possible)

 - Copies of recent credit card statements, confirming your credit limits